 - St. Vincent and Grenadines Botanic Gardens – Saint George.
 The oldest botanical garden in the Western Hemisphere and, possibly, the oldest in tropics.
 Collection started in 1765, gardens contain many rare plants.
 Here grow breadfruits brought by William Bligh from Tahiti.
 Aviary of the endemic St. Vincent Parrot.

 - Black Point Tunnel – Charlotte.
-Some 90 m long tunnel, hewn through live rock around 1815 by slave work.
-This tunnel provided access route for sugar exports.
+Some 90 m long tunnel, hewn through the live rock around 1815 by slave work.
+This tunnel provided an access route for sugar exports.

 - Fort Charlotte – Saint Andrew.
 Historical fortification some 180 m above Kingstown.
 Construction started in 1763, completed in 1806.
 Built by English to protect Kingston from French and Caribs, living on the island.

 - Moonhole community – Grenadines.
 A group of buildings located in a natural setting – on a steep coast, some under a giant natural arch.
 This ecologically oriented community was developed since 1967 by Thomas and Gladys Johnston.
 Part of the construction is made from whale bones.

 Described landmarks of Saint Vincent and the Grenadines